The Fertile Body Yoga Program

 Fertile Body Yoga is appropriate for those building a family through pregnancy.

 FBY honors that every situation and relationship is different.
-The majority of people who access Fertile Body Yoga classes are women in heterosexual couples with single or dual factor cases of infertility and undergoing some sort of ART (assisted reproductive treatment).
+The majority of people who access Fertile Body Yoga classes are cisgender women with single or dual factor cases of infertility and undergoing some sort of ART (assisted reproductive treatment).
 However, support has been found here by many from the LGBTQ+ community, others who are opting for IVF because of genetic conditions, single moms by choice (SMBC), and surrogates.

 For those not seeking intervention, or just starting to try to conceive, Fertile Body Yoga can also be supportive to your efforts.
 Nurturing the body, balancing hormones, and staying positive and grounded all enhance the body’s ability to be as fertile as possible.